 The accounts include the results of the Charity's wholly owned subsidiary, Eastbourne College Enterprises Limited ('ECEL').
 The principal activities of ECEL continue to comprise the operation of a bussing service for day pupils on routes to surrounding areas, letting College facilities and running the College's school shop.
-ECEL recorded a profit before tax of £46k (2021: £17k loss) for the year ended 31 August 2022.
+ECEL recorded a profit before tax of £58k (2022: £46k) for the year ended 31 August 2023.

-The Charity made an overall loss for the year before losses on investments of £670k (2021: £58k loss).
-However, at an operational level the Charity made an overall surplus of £1,424k (2021: 631k) excluding the provision for VAT relating to previous years.
-This represents 5.6% of gross fee income (2021: 2.7%) against a target of at least 5%.
+The Charity made an overall profit for the year before losses on investments of £238k (2022: £670k loss).
+At an operational level the Charity made an overall surplus of £2,256k (2022: £1,424k) excluding the provision for VAT relating to previous years.
+This represents 8.1% of gross fee income (2022: 5.6%) against a target of at least 5%.
 The target reflects the minimum level of surplus considered necessary to maintain and reinvest in the Charity over the long term.
-The Board review and monitor operational earnings as set out in the table and are pleased that the Charity has achieved its target level this year, having fallen short during the past few challenging years.
+The Board reviews and monitors operational earnings as set out in the table and is pleased that the Charity has achieved its target level this year, having fallen short during the past few challenging years.
 This level of operational surplus is comfortably above that required by the bank covenant and it is pleasing that the covenant has been met without relying on investment income or donations.

-Operational Earnings 2022 £'000s 2021 £'000s
+Operational Earnings 2023 £'000s 2022 £'000s

-Earnings (670) (58)
+Earnings 238 (670)

-Add back: Depreciation 1,656 1,638
+Add back: Depreciation 1,675 1,656

-Interest 488 399
+Interest 468 488

-'EBITDA' 1,474 1,979

-Less: donations (253) (998)

-Less: compensation received (350)

-Add back: Provision for VAT 203 -
+'EBITDA' Less: donations Less: compensation received Add back: Provision for VAT 2,381 (281) - 156 1,474 (253) - 203

-Operating surplus 1,424 631
+Operating surplus 2,256 1,424

-Long-term Borrowings
+Long-term borrowings

-On 29 September 2017 the Charity borrowed a total of £10m from Lloyds Bank Plc secured by a debenture over the Charity's assets comprising two loans for £5m each for a period of 25 years.
+On 29 September 2017 the Charity borrowed a total of £10m from Lloyds Bank Plc, secured by a debenture over the Charity's assets comprising two loans for £5m each for a period of 25 years.
 The first loan has a fixed rate of 4% for a period of 10 years, the second a fixed rate of 4.6% for a period of 15 years.
 It is the Board's intention to repay £5m of borrowings by 2027.
 Beyond 15 years the interest rate reverts to a floating rate.
 The amount of the Charity's debt and its terms remain under constant review by the Board to ensure that the Charity's borrowing remains prudent and that its servicing does not strain cash flow.